theopenconversationkit/tock/bot/connector-twitter/README.md

 You will be given:

  - Application ID
+ - Account Id (You can find it here > https://twitter.com/settings/your_twitter_data/account)
  - environment name
  - Consumer API Key
  - Consumer API Secret
  - Access Token
  - Access Token secret

 Access token is associated to your developer account by default.

 * Then you can configure your connector for your bot: go to the Configuration -> Bot Configurations menu in the Tock Bot administration interface, and create a new configuration.